johannes-lindgren/storyblok/README.md

 #### Questions

 - Should it handle field-level translations?
-In case we don not want the Delivery API to do so for us.
+In case we do not want the Delivery API to do so for us.
 - Should it resolve references?
 In case we do not want this to be handled by a separate tool.

 ### Configuration as Code